kthecoder/GaiaGreen/README.md

 5. Cellular Automata (CA) Filter on Noise

    1. CA Filter A : Expanding Zones
-      1. Using Flood Fill, find X number of `openAreaMin`, find flat zones that are minimum of 2x2 cells of flat area
+      1. Find X number of `openAreaMin`, find flat zones that are 3x3 cells of flat area
       2. Smooth the noise by expanding the flat areas
-      3. Create a CA rule that defines flattened areas and expand them
+         1. Create a CA rule that defines flattened areas and expand them
+      3. Scan to find new flat zones
    1. CA Filter B : Patching / Removing Outliers
       1. Even out zero elevation && any cells that are islands
       2. If a cell is zero and has many zero neighbors, it stays zero.
 Also true for values of 1, 2, 3, etc. If a cell is x and has many x neighbors it stays x.